Montgomery County Circuit Court Exhibit Requirements

 Montgomery County Circuit Court Exhibit FAQs

-How do I mark exhibits for Montgomery County Circuit Court?
+How do plaintiffs and defendants mark exhibits differently at Montgomery County Circuit Court?

-At Montgomery County Circuit Court, plaintiffs typically use Plaintiff's Exhibit 1, 2, 3... while defendants use Defendant's Exhibit A, B, C....
-The primary rule governing exhibits is Md.
+Plaintiffs typically use Plaintiff's Exhibit 1, 2, 3... while defendants use Defendant's Exhibit A, B, C..., under Md.
 Rule 2-401 / Montgomery County Local Rules.
-Always verify with the specific judge's standing orders.
+Individual departments can vary this convention, so confirm with the assigned judge's standing orders before trial.

-The maximum file size for e-filing at Montgomery County Circuit Court is 50 MB.
-Files should be in PDF format for best compatibility.
+Montgomery County Circuit Court files through MDEC, capped at 50 MB per document.
+Documents should be submitted in PDF format for best compatibility.

-Does ExhibitPrep work for Montgomery County Circuit Court?
+Does ExhibitPrep produce exhibits that comply with Montgomery County Circuit Court requirements?

 Related